Building Firefox On Windows

-- Install Visual Studio Community 2013 (free).
-Alternatively, you can also use a paid version of Visual Studio (e.g. VS2013 Professional) or Visual Studio Express 2013 For Windows Desktop.
-The optional parts of the VS2013 Community install - including the Microsoft Foundation Classes for C++ - are not necessary to build Firefox.
-Earlier versions of Visual Studio are not supported; the Firefox codebase relies on C++ features that are not supported in VS2012 or earlier.
+- Install Visual Studio Community 2019 (free).
+Alternatively, you can also use a paid version of Visual Studio.
+Some additional components may be required to build Firefox, as noted in the "Visual Studio 2019" section above.
+Earlier versions of Visual Studio are not supported; the Firefox codebase relies on C++ features that are not supported in earlier releases.

 In some circumstances, the following problems can arise:

-Opening a build command prompt
+Opening a MozillaBuild command prompt

 After the prerequisites are installed, launch the

 Create a directory for the source

-cd /c; mkdir mozilla-source; cd mozilla-source
+cd c:/; mkdir mozilla-source; cd mozilla-source

-- To paste into this window, you must right-click on the window's title bar, move your cursor to the Edit menu, and click Paste.
-You can also set Quick Edit Mode in the Properties menu and use a right-click in the window to paste your selection.
+- To paste into this window, you must right-click on the window's title bar, move your cursor to the “Edit” menu, and click “Paste”.
+You can also set “Quick Edit Mode” in the “Properties” menu and right-click the window to paste your selection.

 echo $PATHto see your search path).

-cunder the root directory (/).
+start-shell-msvc2015.bat, UNIX-style forward slashes (/) are used as path separators instead of the Windows-style backward slashes (\).
 So if you want to change to the directory

 - The MSYS root directory is located in

-c:\mozilla-build\msysif you used the default installation directory.
+/c/mozilla-build/msysif you used the default installation directory.
 It's a good idea not to build anything under this directory.
 Instead use something like

 Common problems, hints, and restrictions